 Yoga health benefits

-There so many benefits of yoga as it allows you to come home to yourself, as well as enabling you to become flexible in both the mind and body, allowing you to go beyond your comfort zone and live life fully.
+There are so many benefits of yoga as it allows you to come home to yourself, as well as enabling you to become flexible in both the mind and body, allowing you to go beyond your comfort zone and live life fully.

 Yoga is a lifestyle choice that helps you to lead a healthier life, preventing injury and enabling you to become stronger.
 It also allows you to realise the body’s full potential.